nothing015/nothing015/README.md

 Aspiring developer and entrepreneur

-Interested in artificial intelligence, psychology, philanthropy and of course gaming
+Interested in artificial intelligence, psychology and philanthropy

 🖥 You can reach me through nnuaiman@gmail.com